The Politics of Entertainment

 Memory, continuity, and identity

 Back on December 31, 2020, I wrote about Music and the Cantorial Art.
-Cantorial art is Hebrew prayer set to music and chanted by the prayer leader of a synagogue.
-Some of the melodies are prescribed, while others may vary according to the choices of the prayer leader, the chazan.
+Cantorial art is Hebrew prayer set to music and chanted by the synagogue’s prayer leader, the chazan.
+Some of the melodies are prescribed, while others may vary according to the chazan’s choices.
 Jewish music, too, is much more than something beautiful to listen to.
 It carries memory, continuity, prayer, sorrow, joy, and collective identity.
 It binds generations together.
 It reminds people who they are.

 That too is political, though not in the way we usually use the word.
 It is about survival, memory, and belonging.

 I was reminded of that again one morning when I heard about n10.as, an international, volunteer-run internet radio station broadcasting from Montreal and now entering its tenth year.
 There is no government money and no large organization behind it.
-Just people keeping music from around the world on the air because they believe it matters.
+Just people keeping music from around the world on the air because it speaks to them.
 To me, that carries a broader message about how different cultures can intersect and harmonize.

 This points to something more hopeful.
 It suggests that music has the potential to create peaceful connections across cultures.
 It can bring people together rather than set them against one another.

-At its best, that begins to resemble what Jews sometimes speak of as the messianic world to come: not a world where everyone is the same, but one where differences need not lead to conflict.
+At its best, that begins to resemble what Jews sometimes speak of as the messianic world to come: not a world where everyone is the same, but one where differences need not lead to conflict and war.

 What awards really reward